mogelbuster/Read-Only-Remover/README.md

 ## How to Use

 This is a Windows service, and can only be installed on a computer running Windows.
-Download the `ReadOnlyRemoverSetup.msi` file at the root of this project, and double click it to install.
+[Download the ReadOnlyRemoverSetup.msi](https://github.com/mogelbuster/Read-Only-Remover/raw/master/ReadOnlyRemoverSetup.msi) installation file, and double click it to install.
 Follow the directions in the installation wizard.
 After install completes, open the installed location, which should be this folder path:
 ```
 C:\Program Files (x86)\Mogelbuster\ReadOnlyRemoverSetup\
 ```